vinhdevED/Garbage_robot/README.md

   </a>
 </p>

+## -MicroController / Embedded Computer-
+Our team uses the **STM32F303RET6** microcontroller to process input data, merge values ​​and filter noise of modules.
+Additionally, the use of **Raspberry Pi 4** for object (garbage) recognition processing using YOLOv5.

 ## -Wireless Communication-
 This device operates on water (lakes, rivers) so cannot use Bluetooth, Wifi, Zigbee and other short-range wireless communication technologies.
 Those types consume more energy so they are not suitable for the operating range of this device.